janaom/Data-Analytics-Pre-Sales-Technical-Expert/03-Build-Data-Analytics-Solutions-on-Google-Cloud/PTPPF-Build-a-Data-Warehouse-Data-Lake/README.md

 ### This query will

-- SELECT DISTINCT IUCR, primary_type, description: This selects the three columns of interest: IUCR, primary_type, and description.
+- **SELECT DISTINCT IUCR, primary_type, description**: This selects the three columns of interest: IUCR, primary_type, and description.
 DISTINCT ensures that only unique combinations of these three columns are included in the resulting table.
-- WHERE IUCR NOT IN (SELECT IUCR FROM chicago_iucr_ref): This is the crucial part.
+- **WHERE IUCR NOT IN (SELECT IUCR FROM chicago_iucr_ref)**: This is the crucial part.
 It filters the results to include only rows where the IUCR code is not present in the chicago_iucr_ref table.
 This uses a subquery to get all the IUCR codes from the reference table and then excludes any rows from chicago_crime that match those codes.

 ## Task 4.
 Perform comparison based on IUCR descriptions